International sanctions during the Russian invasion of Ukraine: Collateral damage for individuals using Russian securities market infrastructure in Russia and abroad

-As a result of the sanctions imposed on the National Settlement Depository (Russia) by the Council Implementing Regulation (EU) 2022/878 of 3 June 2022, its securities accounts at Euroclear and Clearstream were frozen.
+As a result of the sanctions imposed on the National Settlement Depository by the Council Implementing Regulation (EU) 2022/878 of 3 June 2022, its securities accounts at Euroclear and Clearstream were frozen.
 Consequently, investors using the Russian securities market infrastructure lost access to securities they had purchased and which were held at Euroclear and Clearstream: transferring securities and receiving payments from them was no longer possible.
 Due to the sanctions imposed on the Saint Petersburg Stock Exchange by the U.S. Office of Foreign Assets Control's Executive Order of 2 November 2023, it suspended trading in foreign securities, effectively preventing investors from disposing of these securities.
 The sanctions imposed on the Moscow Exchange, the National Settlement Depository (Russia) and the National Clearing Centre (Russia) by the Executive Order of the Office of Foreign Assets Control of the United States Department of the Treasury of 12 June 2024 and the similar sanctions imposed by the United Kingdom's authorities deprived investors of the last remaining means of selling purchased foreign securities and receiving income from them.

 As Zhanna Nemtsova pointed out, these consequences for private investors should not be confused with personal sanctions against specific individuals, since the vast majority of private investors who lost access to their investments are not even mentioned on various sanctions lists.
 According to the joint report by the Social Foresight Group and the Boris Nemtsov Foundation for Freedom on the freezing of private capital, which itself is not subject to sanctions, due to the imposition of EU sanctions against the Russian financial system, assets worth approximately €90 billion were affected, 20 percent of which belonged to individuals.
 The total number of affected investors was estimated at 5 million and included not only Russian citizens and companies, but also citizens and companies from other countries (approximately 40% of the total), including EU tax residents.
 According to the research, the investment volume of 37.5% of the affected investors was up to €1,176, and for 42.7% it was up to €11,765.